 While these types of parents do not use harsh punishment like other parents, they do set boundaries for the kids and provide appropriate consequences for not following the family rules.

-Because of this, children cooperate and behave better than those with strict punishing parents.
+Because of this, children cooperate and behave better than those with strict, punishing parents.

-Doesn’t this remind you of that one episode in the “Big Bang Theory” where Sheldon gives penny candies every time she does something good, and this increases her desire to continue to do good things?
+Doesn’t this remind you of that one episode in the “Big Bang Theory” where Sheldon gives penny candies every time she does something right, and this increases her desire to continue to do good things?

 I feel like that episode explains how boundaries lead to better behavior quite accurately!